tianhaoz95/time_since/NOTE.md

 Your task is to implement swiping left or right should switch between status screen and manage screen and settings screen.

+your task is to add search function in status screen.
+A search icon button should be added to the left of the sort icon button. when the user taps on the search icon button, a search bar should show up and take up the space of the app bar. the search bar should have a light grey border and have a search icon to the left of the text field. when user type in the search bar, sort the items by similarity to the typed search text.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: